vend/reactular/README.md

 ### Binding

 Only expression AngularJS binding (`<`) is supported.
 There is probably not any reasonable way to introduce support for two-way binding.

+## Comparison to react2angular

+Basic usage and behavior of Reactular is similar to react2angular, but it differs in a few ways.

+### Rendering

+react2angular does a shallow prop check every time the AngularJS `$onChanges` method is called and only re-renders the React component when it detects a change.
+(See https://github.com/coatue-oss/react2angular/issues/93.)

+Reactular re-renders the React component every time `$onChanges` is called.
+You may wrap your component with `React.memo` to get behavior similar to react2angular.

+### Dependency Injection

+Reactular does not directly support injecting AngularJS dependencies through props the way react2angular does.
+Instead, if you need to access AngularJS dependencies, do it through [wrapper components](#angularjs-injectable-wrapper) and React context.
+This makes it easier to use the same components from both AngularJS and React.

+### Prop Types

+Reactular does not have any special support for prop types.
+Prop names must always be passed to the `reactular` function.